We must stop reciting the National Pledge - MOG explains why

 Entertainment of Saturday, 19 March 2022

-Ghanaian Gospel musician Nana Yaw Boakye better known by his stage name as MOG Music says it is better for Ghanaians to stop reciting the National Pledge because nothing shows it is having any good impact, especially on leadership.
+Ghanaian Gospel musician, Nana Yaw Boakye, better known by his stage name, MOG Music, says it is better for Ghanaians to stop reciting the National Pledge because nothing shows it is having any good impact, especially on leadership.

-According to him, the pledge begins with the line “I promise on my honour, to be faithful and loyal to Ghana my motherland”, yet leaders are yet to realize how powerful and useful these words are.
+According to him, the pledge begins with the line “I promise on my honour, to be faithful and loyal to Ghana my motherland,” yet leaders haven't realized how powerful and useful these words are.

 He continued in his interview and said, “I want them (leadership) to reflect on the first line and just that phrase should be enough for them to ask themselves that looking at the way and manner they are managing the country are the generations to going to benefit from what they are doing?